 Gout medications are used to:

-Relieve the pain and swelling of an acute attack: nonsteroidal anti-inflammatory drugs
+- Relieve the pain and swelling of an acute attack: nonsteroidal

-cramps.
+abdominal cramps.
 Colchicine is less popular now than in the past because of its

 slow onset of action and frequent gastrointestinal side effects.
 Colchicine

 Nonsteroidal anti-inflammatory drugs